gutnar/pwir-template/README.md

 ## Configuration

 Use the config module (`src/config.py`) to save and load settings and color ranges.
 There is a `config.ini` file where your settings are saved.
+You can change this file manually as well as using the Python module.
+For example, you might want to manually set the opponent basket color in this file.

 You can use the `src/config.py` module for saving any settings you need.
 You can save native Python objects such as string, int, dict, list, tuple.
 Example: